Interviews by NameOral Histories

 A high school U.S. history teacher in Georgia for thirty-five years, Sneed became an assassination researcher in the early 1980s and recorded over sixty hours of interviews with eyewitnesses and law enforcement officials between 1987 and 1992.
 He published first-person narratives of those oral histories in the book No More Silence (1998).
 Recorded November 2, 2009.

 Robert Solender was the head of the advertising department at the Dallas Times Herald in 1963.
 Ellen Solender was the vice president of the Dallas chapter of the League of Women Voters.
 Both of them attended the Adlai Stevenson event on U.N.
 Day and were at the Trade Mart luncheon on the day of the assassination.
 Recorded October 27, 2004.

 Sparks was a trumpet player in the band at Eastern Hills High School in Fort Worth in 1963.
 His band performed "Hail to the Chief" for President Kennedy at the Hotel Texas breakfast on the morning of the assassination.
 Later, as a producer at WFAA-TV/Channel 8, he saved the station's original Kennedy assassination footage from being destroyed in the early 1980s.
-Recorded October 6, 2006.
+Recorded October 6, 2006, and November 18, 2014.

 In 1963, Spence was married to the late Sidney Pietzsch, a longtime PR consultant and speechwriter for Earle Cabell, mayor of Dallas (1961-64) and U.S. congressman (1965-73).
 Recorded September 8, 2004.